xenondevs/Docs/docs/nova/addon/blocks/registering-materials.md

 !!! info

     Currently, every block in Nova is automatically a TileEntity.
 So creating ores or other non interactable blocks is not supported yet.
-Normal blocks will be added in the future which will also include real blocks instead of ArmorStands like note blocks and mushroom blocks.
+Normal blocks will be added in the future which will also include real blocks like note blocks and mushroom blocks instead of ArmorStands.

 ## Time and Place of Registration